Welcome to Atrial Fibrillation Association - US

 Download the Global AFib Charter

-As a non-profit organization, we greatly rely on your donations to help us continue our work of raising awareness and providing information, support and access to established, new or innovative treatments for Atrial Fibrillation (AFib).
-All donations are tax deductible, and easy to secure.
-Thank you so much for your support.
-For more information, please contact, info@afa-us.org
+As a non-profit we greatly rely on your donations to help us continue our work of raising awareness and providing information, support and access to established, new or innovative treatments for Atrial Fibrillation (AFib).
+All donations are tax deductible, and easy to secure - simply click on the "Donate" tab found on the left side of the home page.
+Thank you for your support.